gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 }
 {{< /text >}}

-## 404 errors occur when multiple gateways configured with same TLS certificate
+## 404 errors occur when multiple gateways configured with same TLS certificate{#four-zero-four-errors-occur-when-multiple-gateways-configured-with-same-TLS-certificate}

 Configuring more than one gateway using the same TLS certificate will cause browsers that leverage [HTTP/2 connection reuse](https://httpwg.org/specs/rfc7540.html#reuse)